stark-projects-demos/e2e-testing-playwright/README.md

 To quickly integrate with an existing Playwright workflow, follow these steps:

-1. Create/update `.npmrc` to authenticate with the Stark NPM registry.
+1. Create/update `.npmrc` to authenticate with the Stark NPM registry and [install the Stark library in your project](package.json#L12)

    ```
    @stark-ci:registry=https://npm.getstark.co